Professor Brendan Gleeson

 Director, Melbourne Sustainable Society Institute

-Brendan Gleeson is the Director of the Melbourne Sustainable Society Institute, at the University of Melbourne.
-He joined Melbourne University in January 2012 as Professor of Urban Policy Studies and then took on the directorship of the Melbourne Sustainable Society Institute in early 2013.
+Professor Brendan Gleeson is the Director of the Melbourne Sustainable Society Institute, at the University of Melbourne.
+He joined the University of Melbourne in January 2012 as Professor of Urban Policy Studies and then took on the directorship of the Melbourne Sustainable Society Institute in early 2013.

-Professor Gleeson came from the position of Deputy Director of the National University of Ireland’s National Institute for Regional and Spatial Analysis.
+Brendan was previously the Deputy Director of the National University of Ireland’s National Institute for Regional and Spatial Analysis.
 Prior to that he set up the Urban Research Program at Griffith University and was its inaugural Director.

-Professor Gleeson has made significant scholarly contributions in urban and social policy, environmental theory and policy, and is a regular commentator in newspapers, television and radio.
+Brendan has made significant scholarly contributions in urban and social policy, environmental theory and policy, and is a regular commentator in newspapers, television and radio.
 He has qualifications in geography and urban planning, including a masters degree from the University of Southern California and a PhD from the University of Melbourne.
-Professor Gleeson is a Fellow of the Australian Academy of Social Sciences.
+Brendan is a Fellow of the Australian Academy of Social Sciences.

 Please note: Professor Gleeson is not available to supervise new graduate students.